Majid Jordan (album)

 Majid Jordan is the debut studio album by Canadian R&B duo Majid Jordan, it was released on February 5, 2016, by OVO Sound and Warner Bros.
 Records.
 The album serves as a follow-up to their debut EP A Place Like This (2014).
-The album's sole guest appearance comes from Drake, who they have previously worked with on his single "Hold On, We're Going Home" in 2013.
+The album's sole guest appearance comes from OVO founder Drake, who they have previously worked with on his single "Hold On, We're Going Home" in 2013.